 Additionally, we combined a mehndi with the aforementioned tradition.

-Gujarati’s call the Haldi ceremony a pithi and it’s held at least one day before the ceremony.
+In Gujarati the Haldi ceremony is called a pithi.
+It’s held at least one day before the ceremony.
 Bengalis call it a Holud and it’s done the day-of the ceremony.
 During the Holud (which happens the morning of the wedding at the bride’s house), water is used to invoke the River Ganga.
 We used our swimming pool.
 The “shakha-paula” (which are the white conch shell and red coral bracelets worn by married Bengali women) are put on the bride during the ceremony.
 The wedding ceremony and my Haldi were on Mother’s Day, so we had a huge brunch at my house for the ladies on Neil’s side and my side.

 In the Bengali ceremony, the bride is carried around the groom 9 times by her brothers carrying a paan leaf in front of her face.
 On Neil’s side, they have a tradition that we incorporated where his aunts came and whispered blessings in my ear.